briancrink/dotfiles/.daemon/readme.md

 - type `launchctl load path/to/file.plist` to load plist
 - type `launchctl unload path/to/file.plist` to unload plist

+## Note

+- use `sudo` if located in root directory
+- else, ensure the file has standard user privileges
+- always use absolute path

 ## Reference

 - [Cronix](https://macupdate.com/find/mac/cronix)